JuanXavier/go_poker/README.md

 -   gob does not decode in pointers

-git add .

-git commit -am "your commit name"

-git push origin master
+git commit -am "your commit name" ; git push origin master